AdobeDocs/commerce-operations.en/help/release/beta.md

 ## Benefits of participating

-The earlier you see the code that Adobe is developing the sooner you can prepare your technology and merchants for the upcoming upgrade.
+The earlier you see the code that Adobe is developing, the sooner you can prepare your technology and merchants for the upcoming upgrade.

 Yes, things may change, but you can start understanding where in the codebase changes are happening and begin preparing sooner than the GA release date.

 ## Beta release access

-Adobe Commerce beta releases are publicly available and distributed in the same way as any other Adobe Commerce patch release; as Composer metapackages on `https://repo.magento.com`.
+Adobe Commerce beta releases are publicly available and distributed in the same way as any other Adobe Commerce patch release: as Composer metapackages on `https://repo.magento.com`.
 The source code is avilable on [GitHub](https://github.com/magento/magento2).

 See [Composer installation quick start](../installation/composer.md) for more details.